Anarchism: Classical era

 Anarchists took an active role in strike actions, although they tended to be antipathetic to formal syndicalism, seeing it as reformist.
 They saw it as a part of the movement which sought to overthrow the state and capitalism.
-Anarchists also reinforced their propaganda within the arts, some of whom practiced naturism and nudism.
+Anarchists also reinforced their propaganda within the arts, some of whom practised naturism and nudism.
 Those anarchists also built communities which were based on friendship and were involved in the news media.

-Karl Marx, considered to be one of the principal founders of Marxism, criticised anarchism as the movement of the "petty bourgeois", i.e. of formerly self-employed craftsmen and artisans who had been ruined by capitalistic industrialization or even war and then driven to factories; even so, they refused to subject themselves to factory discipline, party leadership, and State control, were prone to violence when frustrated, and advocated seizing factories only to break down mass production and return to craftsmanship.
+Karl Marx, considered to be one of the principal founders of Marxism, criticised anarchism as the movement of the "petty bourgeois", i.e. of formerly self-employed craftsmen and artisans who had been ruined by capitalistic industrialisation or even war and then driven to factories; even so, they refused to subject themselves to factory discipline, party leadership, and State control, were prone to violence when frustrated, and advocated seizing factories only to break down mass production and return to craftsmanship.
 Friedrich Engels, who is considered Marxism's other principal founder, criticised anarchism's anti-authoritarianism as inherently counter-revolutionary because in his view a revolution is by itself authoritarian.
 A Socialist Workers Party pamphlet by John Molyneux, Anarchism: A Marxist Criticism argues that "anarchism cannot win", believing that it lacks the ability to properly implement its ideas.
 Another Marxist criticism of anarchism is that it has a utopian character because all individuals should have anarchist views and values.
 According to this Marxist view, that a social idea would follow directly from this human ideal and out of the free will of every individual formed its essence.
 Marxists state that this contradiction was responsible for their inability to act.
 In the anarchist vision, the conflict between liberty and equality was resolved through coexistence and intertwining.